yaprigal/ServerlessFaceDetection/README.md

      "streamsourcecontainername": "YOUR_STREAM_SOURCE_CONTAINER_NAME"
      "videoresultcontainername": "YOUR_VIDEO_RESULT_CONTAINER_NAME"
      "videosourcecontainername": "YOUR_VIDEO_SOURCE_CONTAINER_NAME"
+     * notes:
-     * note: "PREFIX_FILE_NAME" – every image/video/live channel has a prefix which define the large group name. e.g. image name: mycam-picture.jpg means you need to define a variable with the name: mycam and assigned it the value of face API large group you created.
+     "PREFIX_FILE_NAME" – every image/video/live channel has a prefix which define the large group name. e.g. image name: mycam-picture.jpg means you need to define a variable with the name: mycam and assigned it the value of face API large group you created.
+     "NotificationWebHookEndpoint" – you will need to take this value after your first deployment – go to your deployed function app –> NotificationWebhook – get function URL
+     "NotificationSigningKey " – generated base64 string

+### 4. Define Event Grid
+ #### 4.1 Storage events - Go to your deployed function app

+      Select TriggerByImageUploadFunc - click on "Add Event Grid subscription" - give it a name, select 'Storage Account' as topic type, select the relevant storage (from above 1.g section), uncheck 'Subscribe to all event types', check on 'Blob Created' and add /blobServices/default/containers/images/blobs/ as Prefix Filter.

+      Select TriggerByVideoUploadFunc - repeat previous step, this time just replace the prefix filter to /blobServices/default/containers/video/blobs/

+      Select TriggerByVideoThumbnail - repeat previous step, this time just replace the prefix filter to /blobServices/default/containers/videoresult/blobs/

+      Select TriggerByStreamThumnail - repeat previous step, this time just replace the prefix filter to /blobServices/default/containers/streamresult/blobs/

+      All above assume your container names are images, video, videoresult and streamresult. (see section 1.g)